 Pam is also known for her skills of extracting flavors from the soil.
 She has been nicknamed the “dirt Connoisseur”.

 2015 Sauvignon Blanc: Considered a “Napa Style” Sauvignon Blanc with tropical notes is very refreshing without the grassiness so often found with this varietal.
-The wine is fermented in stainless steel, used French Oak and concrete egg and is aged sur lees for 8 -9 months.
+The wine ferments in stainless steel, used French Oak and concrete egg and ages sur lees for 8 -9 months.

 2013 Casali: Casali in Italian means farmhouse and for Crocker & Starr it represents the 1870s brandy house that lies on the property, their wine club ad the special wine that they produce for wine club members.
 It also signifies for the Crocker & Starr team a “House of Celebration where friends gather to share their wine experiences.

-The Casali Wine is a blend of Malbec, Cabernet Sauvignon and Cabernet Franc.
+The Casali Wine is a blend of Malbec, Cabernet Sauvignon, and Cabernet Franc.
 This wine is not produced every year.
-In its 6th edition they wine is elegant, with a velvet and silky texture.
+In its 6th edition, the wine is elegant, with a velvet and silky texture.
 It is one of those wines that would go well with a summer barbecue.
 Dark fruits are predominant in this wine.
 There is a savory component in the wine that has a long finish.

 Although the Crocker & Starr wines are bold, Pam’s feminine side comes through in the elegance of these wines.
 It is especially true of her Sauvignon Blanc and the more playful Casali.

-One of the guiding principals of Crocker & Starr is their approach to sustainable farming, “what you take our of the land, you put back into it.”
-This philosophy is reminiscent of the old saying “what goes around comes around” and it is quite clear that the wines of Crocker & Starr are very terroir driven showcasing the land where the vines reside.
+One of the guiding principals of Crocker & Starr is their approach to sustainable farming, “what you take out of the land; you put back into it.”
+This philosophy is reminiscent of the old saying “what goes around comes around,” and it is quite clear that the wines of Crocker & Starr are very terroir-driven showcasing the land where the vines reside.

 Note: Photo credit for the featured image above is courtesy of Crocker & Starr.